The rise of the $3.50 coffee has earned a special place in hell in the minds of many personal finance professionals.

 However, it’s often one of the highlights of the week because we walk there together, a three-mile round trip.
 It’s great exercise, fresh air and conversation.
 For that kind of quality time together without distractions or interruptions, it’s a small price to pay.
 Because of that, we consider it a healthy habit rather than a financially destructive one.

 Still, we’ve become savvier Starbucks consumers over the years.
 If you have a similar relationship with “The Buck,” as I like to call it, try implementing these tactics to save money without canceling your coffee breaks.

 1. Get the Starbucks App

-After just five purchases, you’ll earn a free drink or food item on your birthday, plus get free iced or drip coffee refills while you’re in the store.
+Upon signing up, you’re immediately eligible for a free drink or food item on your birthday, plus free iced or drip coffee refills while you’re in the store.
 This perk is perfect for freelancers or others who occasionally like to work from a coffee shop!

 2. Get Gift Cards

 Our latest hack is buying Starbucks gift cards at a discount through places like Gift Card Granny.
 Their marketplace matches gift card buyers and sellers, with discounts ranging from 1-35%.